jbcoe/value_types/DRAFT.md

   equal.

 * Like `optional`, `indirect` knows the type of the owned object so forwards comparison operators and hash to the underlying object.
-A valueless `indirect` like an empty `optional` hashes to an implementation-defined value.
+A valueless `indirect`, like an empty `optional`, hashes to an implementation-defined value.

 #### Modelled types for `polymorphic`